Smart6502/plutonem/README.md

 ```
 # localectl set-locale LANG=en_US.UTF-8
 ```
-4. Open an issue in the issues tab, provide your terminal name, what locale it is set to `$(locale)`, your font
+4. Open an issue in the issues tab, provide your terminal name, what locale it is set to, and your font